guifxb/JetpackComposeResponsiveTemplate/README.md

 ## Usage

-To use this responsive app template in your own project, simply clone the repository.
+To use this responsive app template in your own project, simply fork the repository.

 ## License